This Simple Roast Chicken is a one pan meal that’s perfectly healthy and comforting

 I know so many people who are afraid of roasting a whole chicken.
 Well, fear no more.
 This couldn’t be simpler.
 This chicken is tender, flavorful, and combined with a whole bunch of delicious veggies.
 Having an entire roast chicken on a bed of veggies looks like it’s straight out of a magazine!
 Everyone at your table will be super impressed, but the best part?
 It’s so simple!

 First things first, this chicken needs to be packed with flavor.
 As always, I’m all about the simple ingredients.
-A little lemon, garlic, and some fresh herbs is all you need for a Simple Roast Chicken.
+A little lemon, garlic, and some fresh herbs are all you need for a Simple Roast Chicken.

 - 1 4-5 pound whole chicken (I use the Brined Whole Organic Chicken from Trader Joe’s)

 - 1 head of garlic (sliced in half to expose the bulbs (do not need to peel))

 - 2 teaspoons salt